 It’s official: mobile gaming has gone mainstream.

-Our latest survey of more than 18,000 mobile gamers has revealed mobile games are downloaded and enjoyed by users from all walks of life, even more so than social media.
+Our latest survey of more than 18,000 mobile gamers from the Tapjoy offerwall has revealed mobile games are downloaded and enjoyed by users from all walks of life, even more so than social media.
 Parents are just as likely to unwind with Candy Crush or Quell+ as their children are to enjoy Pokémon Go or Fortnite.

 Perhaps most compelling was the diversity of respondents from which we received answers.
 Survey participants came in largely equal measure from rural and urban backgrounds, high and low income, parents and non-parents, and much more.
 All of this points towards the sheer scale and variety of inventory available to marketers, especially those taking advantage of programmatic advertising strategies.